Let’s paint palm leaves in watercolor!

 Finish up working on separate green veins.

 Each vein should have a little distance from another one, not too much but not too little.
-Keep it in harmony.
+Keep it in harmony, we don’t want weird palm leaves are we :).

 When your layers get a little dry let’s add “crispy” edges to our palm leaf.